Saturday, August 8, 2015

 Red Caboose

-In Memory of Jerry H Scott and unforgettable friend whose humor loyalty and safe dedicated service left us all a lasting inspiration.
+In Memory of Jerry H. Scott, an unforgettable friend whose humor, loyalty, and safe, dedicated service left us all a lasting inspiration.

-We rode to the LaGrange Park, none of the buildings were open because no activity was going on.
-So we strolled in the park, stopping to take pictures of the park, a country store, a church, a cabin, & the historical marker telling about the history of LaGrange
+We rode to LaGrange Park, but none of the buildings were open because there was no activity.
+So we strolled through the park, stopping to take pictures of the park, a country store, a church, a cabin, & the historical marker about LaGrange's history.

 Entrance to LaGrange College Site